compilerai/ooelala-project/README.md

   $ cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE="Release" -DCLANG_BUILD_EXAMPLES=1 -DCMAKE_CXX_FLAGS="-Wno-shift-count-overflow -Wno-redundant-move -Wno-init-list-lifetime" -DLLVM_ENABLE_ASSERTIONS=On /home/$USER/ooelala-project/ooelala/ubsan/src
   $ make -j2
   ```
+* The `make` command can be run using more number of jobs.
+However, if any errors are encountered during the build, the command should be re-run with a smaller number of jobs.

 ## Running the Litmus Tests